Aethorix v1.0: An Integrated Scientific AI Agent for Scalable Inorganic Materials Innovation and Industrial Implementation: Structure Optimization

-While DFT is typically the gold standard in computational chemistry, its computational cost scales as $\sim \mathcal{O}(N^3)$, where $N$ is the number of electron in the system.
-This significantly limits its application to high-throughput studies, necessitating the development of surrogate models that reproduce $ab$ $initio$ accuracy at orders-of-magnitude lower computational expense.
+DFT is a standard tool for the ground-state energetics calculations of crystal structures, which can be followed by geometric optimization to determine the equilibrium atomic configuration.
+This is typically achieved using the limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS)\cite{liu1989limited} or the fast inertial relaxation engine (FIRE)\cite{bitzek2006structural} algorithm.
+However, its computational cost makes it difficult to scale for high-throughput industrial applications, necessitating the development of surrogate models that reproduce $ab$ $initio$ accuracy at orders-of-magnitude lower computational expense.
 Machine-learned interatomic potentials (MLIPs) utilize parametric functionals to represent interatomic interactions.
-The training sets are constructed by incorporating the structural frames from DFT relaxation trajectories.
-Each data instance consists of atomic coordinates, calculated total energy, atomic forces, and virial stress.
-MLIPs were implemented through a graph neural network (GNN)-based architecture, which directly maps atomic configurations to their corresponding potential energy surface (PES).
-The end-to-end framework enables prediction of structural ground-state energetics without the need for handcrafted feature descriptors.
-As a representative implementation, the polarizable atom interaction neural network\cite{schutt2021equivariant} (PaiNN) leverages SE(3)-equivariant message passing that preserves rototranslational and permutational symmetries to achieve high data efficiency compared to invariant methods and descriptor-based neural networks.
-The model training is implemented in a multi-target learning scheme, where the node features are optimized to simultaneously predict multiple properties.
+Trained on atomic structure data, MLIPs are developed through a graph neural network (GNN)-based architecture, which directly maps atomic configurations to their corresponding potential energy surface (PES), without the need for handcrafted feature descriptors.
+Many state-of-the-art (SOTA) GNNs, such as MACE\cite{batatia2022mace}, NequIP\cite{batzner20223}, eSEN\cite{fu2025learning}, and PaiNN\cite{schutt2021equivariant}, have been developed to leverage equivariant message passing to achieve high data efficiency.
+Our agent integrates the open-source Universal Models of Atoms–Medium (UMA-M)\cite{wood2025family}, which comprises five specialized models, each uniquely designed for distinct categories of material systems.
+While the models have exhibited remarkable generalizability across a large chemical space, prediction accuracy for novel compositions may still be constrained by the inherent limitations of the training data, which lack a proper description of charge, spin, and strong $d$-orbital correlations.
+For specialized systems where these effects are dominant, our agent develops specialized MLIPs, which are typically trained on only a few atom types, but they can be rapidly fine-tuned and uncertainty quantified via ensemble variance methods.
+Training of MLIPs is implemented in a multi-target learning scheme, where the node features are optimized to simultaneously predict multiple properties.
 The loss function is given by: